aklump/check-pages/documentation/source/ext--mixins.md

 ## Explained

 Another way to extend _Check Pages_ is to use the `add_mixin()` function.
 This method is easier and faster than writing a plugin.
-It is a simple means to share runner customisation across different runners, or even projects.
+It is a simple means to share runner customization across different runners, or even projects.
 This is the basis for the authentication providers shipped with Check Pages.

 ```text
 .